brookefitzgerald/brookefitzgerald.github.io/_pages/research.md

 ### Extras
 ![Deep Kriging](/files/aod_470_2021.gif)
 Due to cloud cover, satellite data often has missing data.
 To use algorithms that take spatial information into account requires filling in that missing data.
-This gif is the result of interpolating aerosol optical depth for the month of August 2021 using Deep Kriging - a method that fits a smooth surface to data from non-linear combination of spatial basis functions using deep learning.
+This gif is the result of interpolating aerosol optical depth for the month of August 2021 using Deep Kriging - a method that fits a smooth surface to data from non-linear combination of spatial basis functions with deep learning.